jitrc/jitrc.github.io/age_of_gen_ai/presentation.md

 - **Natural language as universal interface:** LLMs are foundational technologies—comparable to fire and the internet—democratizing access to intelligence

-- **Intelligence vs. explainability trade-off:** More intelligence and autonomy comes with less explainability and more opacity
+- **Intelligence vs. Control, Interpretability trade-off:** More intelligence and autonomy comes with less Control and Interpretability

 - **Next frontier - World Models:** Emerging models with spatial reasoning, physics understanding, and persistent memory